-In addition to the general timely access requirements outlined in Article II.E of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor specific timely access requirements:
+In addition to the general timely access requirements outlined in Article III.B of Exhibit A, Attachment I, the Contractor shall comply with the following Contractor specific timely access requirements:

-- 1. The Contractor shall include language in all of its DMC-ODS provider subcontracts outlining timely access to care requirements and performance standards, taking into account the urgency of need for services; requiring hours of operation during which services are provided to DMC beneficiaries that are no less than the hours of operation in which the provider offers services to non-DMC beneficiaries; and providing directly or through referral the Beneficiary Access Line to services 24 hours a day, 7 days a week, when medically necessary.
-The Beneficiary Access Line and DMC-ODS providers shall have policies and procedures in place to screen for emergency medical conditions pursuant to 42 CFR 438.114 and immediately refer beneficiaries to emergency medical care. - 2.
-DMC-ODS providers shall aim to admit eligible beneficiaries within five (5) business days but shall be no later than 10 business days from the assessment.
-In the unlikely event that admission to treatment shall be greater than 10 business days, due to non-budget related capacity issues, DMC-ODS providers shall provide interim services and seek to link the beneficiary with another provider offering the appropriate ASAM LOC.
-In addition to providing interim services within the required timeframe, the program shall also provide the beneficiary with referrals to other programs that have immediate availability.
-In instances where a Residential treatment provider submits a prior authorization request to the Beneficiary Access Line, Access Line staff shall respond with an approval or denial within 24 hours of the request.
+- 1. The Contractor shall include language in all of its DMC-ODS provider subcontracts outlining timely access to care requirements and performance standards, taking into account the urgency of need for services. - 2.
+The Contractor shall require hours of operation during which services are provided to DMC beneficiaries to be no less than the hours of operation in which the provider offers services to non-DMC beneficiaries. - 3.
+The Contractor shall provide, directly, or through the BAL, referral to services 24 hours a day, 7 days a week, when medically necessary. - i.
+The BAL and DMC-ODS providers shall have policies and procedures in place to screen for emergency medical conditions and immediately refer beneficiaries to emergency medical care. - 4.
+The Contractor and subcontractors shall provide eligible, nonurgent beneficiaries a face-to-face appointment with appropriate

+LOC provider within 10 business days from the service authorization request.